kiboschool/course-mathematical-thinking/src/homework/problem-sets/week6.md

-# Problem Set 6
+# Problem Set Week 6

 ## Submission

-This problem set is due Sunday November 20th at 10pm

 - You may collaborate with up your peers.
 If you do, be sure to mention who you collaborated with explicitly in your submission.
 For example, write "I worked